ckids-datafirst/website/content/projects/2020-Spring/308/index.md

 ---
 !ProjectPage
 authors:
   - Dan Peng
   - Gitanjali Kanakaraj
   - Hanieh Arabzadehghahyazi
   - Naiya Shah
   - Nana Andriana
   - Keith Burghardt
   - Daniel O'Leary
 categories: &id001
   - Spring 2020
+  - Featured
-date: '2020-01-01 00:00:00'
+date: "2020-01-01 00:00:00"
 external_link: null
 image: null
 slides: https://docs.google.com/presentation/d/1FChD-jxZFHIQ6kSndkobTgoxSEyh6GnC/edit?usp=sharing&ouid=116088473370484068569&rtpof=true&sd=true
+summary:
-summary: The purpose of this project is to analyze a crowdsourcing setting for both the sentiment and other categories of meaning in the text, and the roles and impact of a network of contributors on the votes and potentially on the content.
+  The purpose of this project is to analyze a crowdsourcing setting for both the sentiment and other categories of meaning in the text, and the roles and impact of a network of contributors on the votes and potentially on the content.
 tags: *id001